CodingWithRuslan/MERN-Stack-app/README.md

 Steps :
-         We will provide info about what i did in each step of development .
+         We will provide info about what we did in each step of development .

 step 1 : initial Express app to power the backend api .